o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-cloth/actors.md

 1. Configure the cloth component.

-   1. Select the cloth mesh node from the drop\-down list.
+   1. Select the cloth mesh node from the drop-down list.
 ![\[Open 3D Engine cloth component.\]](/images/user-guide/physx/cloth/ui-cloth-component-select-actor.png)

    1. Adjust cloth properties to obtain the desired cloth behavior.
 For more information, see [Cloth Component](/docs/user-guide/components/reference/physx/cloth/).